Metal Slug 7: Gameplay

 There are seven levels and three difficulties: Beginner, Normal and Hard.
 Metal Slug 7 uses the Nintendo DS touchscreen as a map of the level, making it easier for the player to look at the level and where to get power ups or captured prisoners.
 The usual weapons make their return from the series including a new weapon called "Thunder Shot", which fires a homing electric blast to the enemy.

 Soundtrack

 The music in the game was composed by Toshikazu Tanaka, following on from his work on Metal Slug 4, Metal Slug 5, and Metal Slug 3D.

 Metal Slug XX

 A revised version of Metal Slug 7, titled Metal Slug XX, was released on December 23, 2009 in Japan and North America on February 23, 2010 by Atlus USA for the PlayStation Portable.
 This version of the game features additional content, including co-op multiplayer and downloadable content.
-Metal Slug XX was released on Xbox Live Arcade on May 19, 2010; it is also backwards compatible on Xbox One, released on November 12, 2015.
-The PlayStation 4 version came worldwide in May 30, 2018.
+Metal Slug XX was released on Xbox Live Arcade for Xbox 360 on May 19, 2010; it was made backwards compatible on Xbox One on November 12, 2015.
+The PlayStation 4 version came worldwide in May 2018.
 Metal Slug XX was released for Microsoft Windows via Steam in January 2019.